FuelLabs/sway/docs/src/new-concepts/native-assets.md

-# Native support for different asset types
+# Native support for multiple asset types

 The FuelVM has built-in support for working with multiple assets!